arief05652/Terms-TycoonBot/PRIVACY.md

-# Privacy Policy for Economy Tycoon Bot
+# Privacy Policy for Tycoon Bot

-Effective Date: [Insert Date]

-Thank you for using **Economy Tycoon Bot**!
+Thank you for using **Tycoon Bot**!
 This Privacy Policy explains how we collect, use, and protect your information when you interact with our bot on Discord.
 By using the bot, you agree to the practices described in this policy.

 ---